Model Context Protocol · Free

 What is the GanttFather MCP server?

-The GanttFather MCP server is a Model Context Protocol endpoint at mcp.ganttfather.com that lets AI agents read and write Gantt project data — tasks, dependencies, members, resources, critical path — through standard MCP tools.
-It is free for any GanttFather user and works with Claude Desktop, Cursor, Windsurf, VS Code Copilot, Gemini CLI, Antigravity, and Claude Code.
+The GanttFather MCP server is a Model Context Protocol endpoint at mcp.ganttfather.com that lets AI assistants read, build, visualize, and update your Gantt project data — tasks, dependencies, members, resources, critical path — through standard MCP tools.
+It is free for any GanttFather user and works with Claude, ChatGPT, Cursor, Windsurf, VS Code, Gemini CLI, Antigravity, and Claude Code.

 Is the MCP server free?

 Yes.
-The MCP server inherits your GanttFather account limits — free tier covers 4 projects with unlimited users, paid project slots start at $1/month annually.
+The MCP server inherits your GanttFather account limits — the free tier covers a handful of projects with unlimited users, and paid project slots start at $1/month annually.
 There is no per-token, per-call, or per-agent fee for using the MCP server itself.

 What is the rate limit?

 The server enforces 60 requests per minute per token.
-This is generous for normal interactive use; high-volume batch operations should use the reorder_tasks bulk endpoint instead of looping update_task.
+This is generous for normal interactive use; high-volume edits should use the reorder_tasks bulk endpoint instead of looping update_task.

 Which AI clients can connect?

 Any client that implements MCP.
-Officially tested: Claude Desktop, Claude Code, Cursor, Windsurf, VS Code (Cline extension), Antigravity, Gemini CLI.
-Streamable HTTP transport with Server-Sent Events is the only transport mode — clients that require stdio transport are not supported.
+Officially tested: Claude (Desktop, web, Code), ChatGPT, Cursor, Windsurf, VS Code, Antigravity, Gemini CLI.
+The server speaks Streamable HTTP transport — clients that require stdio transport are not supported.

 What if my AI agent breaks something?

-Every change made by an MCP agent goes through the same authorization and audit trail as a human user.
-The token scope limits the blast radius to one project.
-If something goes wrong, you can revoke the token instantly from Settings → Agent Tokens, and review the project audit log to see exactly what the agent changed.
+Every change an MCP agent makes goes through the same authorization and audit trail as a human user.
+You choose read-only or read & write when you connect; the agent can only touch projects you belong to and acts on the project you name; and repeated or interrupted requests never create duplicate tasks.
+If something looks wrong, revoke the connection instantly from Settings → AI Agents and review the project audit log to see exactly what changed.

 Connect your AI agent in 30 seconds

 Free for any GanttFather user.
-OAuth or agent token.
-Works with Claude Desktop, Cursor, Windsurf, VS Code, and any MCP-compatible client.
+OAuth connector or access token, read-only or read & write — reaching every project on your account.
+Works with Claude, ChatGPT, Cursor, Windsurf, VS Code, and any MCP-compatible client.